 Graduate House Society

-The Graduate House Society has been formed to recognise those who have chosen to remember The Graduate Union and Graduate House in their Will.
+The Graduate House Society recognises those who have chosen to remember The Graduate Union and Graduate House in their Will.
 All who make such a bequest are invited to become Members.

 As a valued member of this Society you will be invited to an annual luncheon and other functions where the CEO/Head of College and Council Members will outline recent achievements and plans for the future.